Delta CP vows to arrest killers of anti-cult chief

 He was allegedly called out by a suspected cultist in the area for a discussion before he was attacked and shot dead by gunmen.

-Reacting to the incident, Inuwa called for calm, and urged residents not to take the laws into their hands by attentping to avenge Emu’s murder.
+Reacting to the incident, Inuwa called for calm, and urged residents not to take the laws into their hands by attempting to avenge Emu’s murder.

 Inuwa in his post on a social media platform described the fallen anti-cult boss as a “friend and working colleague,” insisting that his killers “will know no peace until they are arrested, investigated and eventually charged to court.”